How to Choose the Best Cat Bowls

 So no matter what the bowl material, timely and thorough cleaning is necessary to protect your pet.

-Where Should I Serve the Food for My Cat?
+Where Should I Put the Bowls to Feed My Cat?

 Kitchens are a great location for food bowls, but avoid putting them near appliances.
 Appliances can make noise or give off heat or attract humans, all of which can be distracting to a cat who is trying to eat.